Positive writing always helps you communicate better with your readers.

 The best part is that it is so easy to use.

-It only takes a little grammatical dexterity and a good thesaurus to turn almost any negative sentence into a positive one.
+You only need a little grammatical dexterity and a good thesaurus to turn almost any negative sentence into a positive one.